BURGS-VT/containers-assignment/README.md

 ![](images/ScreenShot2.png)

 Make sure that you click "Stop" and optionally "Delete" on your running container in Azure when finished with the assignment.
 If you stop your container in some reasonable amount of time, you will use less than $1 of credit on this assignment (probably less than 10 cents).
 You can use the remaining $99+ of credit on personal projects!
 You can always edit your website(index.html), rebuild the docker image, and redeploy your container.

+To understand more about your azure student account, refer to https://azure.microsoft.com/en-us/free/students/.

 ## References